Modern Boro: A Contemporary Look at Traditional Japanese Textiles and Their Relevance to Current Trends in Craft, Art and Design

 I have been developing and testing my thesis—that boro has for more to teach us and its values and aesthetics have relevance that can be shown in all kinds of contemporary art—for over two years, through research, hands-on experience, and by gathering feedback on crowd-based platforms/social media sites, including Instagram, Facebook and Pinterest.
 My website http://modernboro.com/ shows examples of different media that I believe show an association with traditional boro used in a modern artistic context.

-In February 2018, I will be conducting primary research (interviews, hands-on workshops and studio visits) in NYC with several Japanese textile experts, sustainable fashion practitioners, and contemporary artists incorporating traditional Japanese textiles and values associated with boro in their work.
-Secondary research will include visiting the Tatter Blue Textile Library in Brooklyn for further information.
-I also hope to purchase a small sample of boro for my own collection.
+In February 2018, I conducted primary research (interviews, hands-on workshops and studio visits) in NYC with several Japanese textile experts, sustainable fashion practitioners, and contemporary artists incorporating traditional Japanese textiles and values associated with boro in their work.
+Secondary research included visiting the Tatter Blue Textile Library in Brooklyn for further information.
+I also purchased a small sample of boro for my own collection.

-I have also previously attended classes with local experts on boro textile sewing and assembly techniques and traditional indigo dyeing.
+I previously attended classes with local experts on boro textile sewing and assembly techniques and traditional indigo dyeing.
 These classes give me a practical basis from which to do research.

 This research was supported by a Craft Research Fund grant from the Center for Craft.
 I gratefully acknowledge The Craft, Creativity and Design Center for their generous support of my research on the relevance of traditional boro textiles to contemporary craft, art and design.